jeffb4real/SLHPA-Web-App/README.md

     $ cd SLHPA-Web-App

-9. Run the scraper:
+9. Run the script:

     $ python scraper.py

 ## Merger

 This Python script performs data cleaning/augmentation on the scraped data.
 Input to this script is the .csv file produced by running `scraper.py`.
-Output from this script is a time-stamped .csv file containing a version of the data modified in the following ways:
+Output from this script is a .csv file containing a version of the data modified in the following ways:

 * Remove meaningless "Vol. xx" entries from `description` field.
 This type of entry is a reference to non-existent paper volumes, deprecated many years ago.

 * Populate the `date` field, if a valid year (see below) can be found within the title, subject, or description fields.
 This script is not infallible; but it will likely pick the correct year when one is listed, and will ultimately save a lot of manual data entry.
 However, the output .csv file must be manually verified for correctness.